 The appearance of the brain on MRI is dominated by abnormal white matter, particularly posteriorly and in the periventricular region.
-It is characterised by bilateral symmetric deep white matter hyperintensity on T2 weighted images, with associated involvement of the subcortical white matter also frequently encountered 1-2.
-The brainstem and and cerebellum are usually spared.
+It is characterised by bilateral symmetric deep white matter hyperintensity on T2-weighted images, with associated involvement of the subcortical white matter also frequently encountered 1-2.
+The brainstem and cerebellum are usually spared.

 MR spectroscopy (MRS)

-May demonstrate elevated choline in the white matter as well as elevated alpha-glutamate concentrations (resonates at 3.75ppm) 3.
+MRS demonstrates elevated white matter choline and alpha-glutamate concentrations (resonates at 3.75ppm) 3.

 - 1. Loevner LA, Shapiro RM, Grossman RI et-al. White matter changes associated with deletions of the long arm of chromosome 18 (18q- syndrome): a dysmyelinating disorder?
 AJNR Am J Neuroradiol.
 17 (10): 1843-8.
 AJNR Am J Neuroradiol (abstract) - Pubmed citation

 - 2. Lancaster JL, Cody JD, Andrews T et-al. Myelination in children with partial deletions of chromosome 18q.
 AJNR Am J Neuroradiol.
 2005;26 (3): 447-54.
 AJNR Am J Neuroradiol (full text) - Pubmed citation

 - 3. Häusler M, Anhuf D, Schüler H et-al. White-matter disease in 18q deletion (18q-) syndrome: magnetic resonance spectroscopy indicates demyelination or increased myelin turnover rather than dysmyelination.
 Neuroradiology.
 2005;47 (1): 83-6. doi:10.1007/s00234-004-1309-9 - Pubmed citation